This post may contain affiliate links. Please see my disclosure policy for details.

-So there’s two sockets between 8 people and you’ve decided to charge your macbook, gopro, iphone and camera batteries all in one night?
+So there are two sockets between 8 people and you’ve decided to charge your MacBook, GoPro, iPhone, and camera batteries all in one night?
 Great!

-We all rely on technology nowadays and all need the electric.
+We all rely on technology nowadays and all need electricity.
 Prioritise what needs charging now and then allow others to charge.
 When it’s fully charged unplug and leave it free.
-Or, bring an extension lead and share the love!
+Or, bring an extension lead and share the love

-Now look, I’m probably gonna get some hate for this and I guess we all have an idea about what’s counted as annoying and a valid distubance in a Hostel.
+Now look, I’m probably gonna get some hate for this and I guess we all have an idea about what’s counted as annoying and a valid disturbance in a Hostel.

 But, as someone who has stayed in hostels all over and has had these problems more times than I can count, I’m simply done.